jasonmw/Humpback/README.md

 Humpback is a database migration tool
 =====================================
 Inspired by Rails tooling and another project called Manatee https://github.com/robconery/Manatee.
+(i totally took the Manatee idea and built the tools i would want, in order to use the concept outside of web matrix)

 The database migrations are similar to rails, the format they are stored in is json.